 With this paper, we want to identify a gap in the prevalent landslide forecasting methods.
 Although ensemble predictions and the explicit integration of uncertainties in forecasts are now widely used in the fields of meteorology and hydrology, such activities are not yet common for landslide forecasting.
-We therefore think that the landslide community could benefit from the experiences of the neighboring disciplines and that our paper can provide a starting point for increased efforts into this direction.
+We therefore think that the landslide community could benefit from the experiences of the neighboring disciplines and that our paper can provide a starting point for increased efforts in this direction.
 The overall aim of this paper is to form a basis for discussion on how probabilistic landslide forecasting and early warning systems could be implemented.
-To this end, we provide a review on how probabilistic modeling methods and in particular ensemble predictions are applied for hydrological forecasts, and how these deal with uncertainties.
+To this end, we provide a review on how probabilistic modeling methods and in particular ensemble predictions are applied for hydrological forecasts and how these deal with uncertainties.
 Moreover, we highlight challenges and limitations for the calibration of models focusing on extreme events such as landslides.
-An important novelty of our paper consists in the presentation of a landslide ensemble forecasting framework utilizing the physically-based landslide model TRIGRS which we implemented within an open-source environment.
+An important novelty of our paper consists in the presentation of a landslide ensemble forecasting framework utilizing the physically based landslide model Transient Rainfall Infiltration and Grid-Based Regional Slope-Stability (TRIGRS), which we implemented within an open-source environment.
 In our case study, the geotechnical parameters are treated probabilistically to highlight how ensemble prediction for landslides could be implemented as operational systems.
-In addition, we present suggestions on how probabilistic landslide forecasts can be visualized in a way that stakeholders can base their decisions on.
-We conclude the paper a discussion of concerns about and challenges of probabilistic landslide forecasting approaches utilizing physically-based models that we hope will ultimately lead to increased efforts into this research direction.
+In addition, we present suggestions on how probabilistic landslide forecasts can be visualized in a way on which stakeholders can base their decisions.
+We conclude the paper with a discussion of concerns about and challenges of probabilistic landslide forecasting approaches utilizing physically based models that we hope will ultimately lead to increased efforts in this research direction.